 But embossing – the process that creates a raised image or shape on the paper – has also served a highly functional and noble purpose as early as the 1700s.
 In 1786, Valentin Haüy, founder of the first school for the blind, published the first book embossed with raised letters made specifically for blind people to read.
-It was the forerunner to the Braille system of raised lettering, now widely adapted around the world.
+It was the forerunner to the Braille system of raised lettering, now widely adopted around the world.

 What is embossed printing?

 To create the embossed effect during printing, the desired artwork is pressed into the paper surface between an etched metal die and counter die with heat and force.
 This same process can also be used to create an indented or depressed image, which is called debossing.
 It doesn’t take much to give that three-dimensional effect.
 Most embossing is less than 15 microns, with the average emboss depth approximately 1/64th of an inch.
 Label materials are typically thinner and therefore will affect the depth of the emboss.

 Below are examples of an actual emboss plate and the process of inserting the plate into the press:

 Debossing might be small in measurement, but it can be high in impact.
 That’s because it appeals not only to consumers’ sense of sight but also to touch, a sense that should not be overlooked in custom printed label design.

 Like the visually impaired readers of Haüy’s first embossed book, our sense of touch when handling products can create important connections between ourselves, the product, and the brand.
 Research has shown that “physically holding products can create a sense of psychological ownership, driving must-have purchase decisions.”

 Embossed product labels convey a premium image and draw visual attention to the company’s logo or key elements of the label’s design.
 To enhance the effect even further, many embossed label designs are combined with foil embossing.
 In some instances, the two techniques can be produced in one pass on the printing press.

 Here is the end result of the embossing plate shown earlier: